 While there are no strict requirements, previous exposure to quantum mechanics, thermal physics and the basic notions of atomic, molecular & condensed matter physics will be helpful.

 singular or moved dates

 |UE||2||Exercise to Nanoscience using Scanning Probe Microscopy||Papageorgiou, A.||dates in groups||

 Learning and Teaching Methods

-The lectures are thematically structured and a handout of the slides is given at the beginning of each lecture.
+The lectures are thematically structured and a handout of the slides is uploaded in the moodle platform before each lecture.
 Each lecture commences with a clear outline of the learning objectives.
 Concepts are linked to prior knowledge acquired both in the general course of study and within the topics covered in this module.
-The beamer is used for the lecture presentation, while important concepts are illustrated and highlighted on the blackboard.
+Projected slides are used for the lecture presentation, while important concepts are illustrated and highlighted in hand writing/drawing.